ALievre/5ISS_Portfolio/src/data/tabs/communication.md

     <details style="text-indent: 2%;">
         <summary style="color: #9599a0">Protocols for connected objects</summary>
         <p style="text-indent: 2%; margin-left: 2%; text-align: justify;">
             In groups of three, we had to present different protocols for Wireless Sensor Network, e.g., LoRA, Sigfox, BLE, ZigBee, NB-IoT or M2M.
 My group chose to study NB-IoT.
 It was difficult to find information about the protocol we chose.
 Certain characteristics were easy to understand thanks to online documentation.
-However, when we had to find precise information e.g., value of the radio range in a real environment, we ended up doing a lot of unsuccessful research.
+However, when we had to find precise information e.g., value of the radio range in a real environment, we ended up doing a lot of unsuccessful research.<br>
             You can find our report here:
-            <a href="https://github.com/ALievre/5ISS_Portfolio/blob/main/public/files/nbiot_report.pdf">NB-IoT Report</a>
+            <a style="color: #9599a0" href="https://github.com/ALievre/5ISS_Portfolio/blob/main/public/files/nbiot_report.pdf">NB-IoT Report</a>
             <br>
             You can see our presentation here:
-            <a href="https://github.com/ALievre/5ISS_Portfolio/blob/main/public/files/nbiot_slides.pdf">NB-IoT Presentation</a>
+            <a style="color: #9599a0" href="https://github.com/ALievre/5ISS_Portfolio/blob/main/public/files/nbiot_slides.pdf">NB-IoT Presentation</a>
         </p>
         <p style="text-indent: 2%; margin-left: 2%; text-align: justify;">
            This assignment was also challenging for me because I am not really at ease with communication and networking.
 Thankfully, since I was not alone to do this, I was able to understand a little bit more thanks to my teammates.
 Watching the presentation of other protocols also helped me understand the one I was working on a bit more, as there are a lot of similarities between the different protocols.
 We also conducted a deep study of the MAC layer options for IoT.
 This assignment was challenging for me as well.
-Thankfully, there are a lot of resources online that helped me understand the different concepts.
+Thankfully, there are a lot of resources online that helped me understand the different concepts.<br>
            You can find my report here:
-            <a href="https://github.com/ALievre/5ISS_Portfolio/blob/main/public/files/maclayer_report.pdf">MAC Layer Report</a>
+            <a style="color: #9599a0" href="https://github.com/ALievre/5ISS_Portfolio/blob/main/public/files/maclayer_report.pdf">MAC Layer Report</a>
             <br>
             You can see my presentation here:
-            <a href="https://github.com/ALievre/5ISS_Portfolio/blob/main/public/files/maclayer_slides.pdf">MAC Layer Presentation</a>
+            <a style="color: #9599a0" href="https://github.com/ALievre/5ISS_Portfolio/blob/main/public/files/maclayer_slides.pdf">MAC Layer Presentation</a>
         </p>
     </details>
     <br>